jalcoding8/Dasmotos/README.md

    *  index.css
    *  resources
    *  .gitignore file
+   *  Images (yes, one image has an extra 't'

 ## General Information
    *  This repository was created as a project to use html (HyperText Markup Language), CSS (Cascading Style Sheets), and some basic graphic images.